Task #552

 Facilitate raster buffering across antimeridian

-Added by Jim Regetz over 11 years ago.
-Updated over 11 years ago.
+Added by Jim Regetz almost 12 years ago.

 Description